eclipse-hono/hono/site/content/deployment/openshift_s2i.md

     oc create configmap influxdb-config --from-file="../influxdb.conf"
     oc label configmap/influxdb-config app=hono-metrics

+Next create the EnMasse address space to use:

+    oc create -f hono-address-space.yml

+Before proceeding to the next step, ensure that the address space has been created and is ready.
+Executing the following command should contain `Is Ready: true` in the status section:

+    oc describe addressspace/default

+You can also quickly check for `isReady` with JSON path query:

+    oc get addressspace/default -o jsonpath='{.status.isReady}'

-Then process and execute the main Hono template:
+Then process and execute the main Hono template in order to deploy the Hono services:

     oc process -f hono-template.yml | oc create -f -